-The short answer is it depends, but we’ve done our best to help add some transparency into the different ways to calculate what you can afford.
-Generally, three rules apply
+The short answer is: it depends.
+But we’ve done our best to help add some transparency into the different ways to calculate what you can afford.
+Generally, three rules apply:

-You must be able to cover the monthly rate with your disposable income
+You must be able to cover the monthly rate with your disposable income.

-Your residence status can change your down payment requirements
+Your residence status can change your down payment requirements.

 That being said, each lender has a slightly different way to calculate what you can afford because they calculate the disposable income differently.
-Generally income consists of your net salary.
-But income from leasing, capital assets, child benefits, pensions, maintenance and other payments are also added.
+Generally, income consists of your net salary.
+But income from leasing, capital assets, child benefits, pensions, maintenance, and other payments are also added.

-In contrast, your expenses such as ancillary costs, food, car, subscriptions, memberships, insurance and what else you regularly spend money on will be deducted.
-We will ignore your current rent for the calculation, because in the future it will be omitted but it is generally a good insight into what you can afford.
+In contrast, your expenses such as ancillary costs, food, car, subscriptions, memberships, insurance, and what else you regularly spend money on will be deducted.
+We will ignore your current rent for the calculation because in the future it will be omitted, but it is generally a good insight into what you can afford.

-The minimum repayment rate is 1,00% but it can be higher if you are older as lenders will want to ensure that you are done or almost done repaying the home loan by retirement.
+The minimum repayment rate is 1.00%, but it can be higher if you are older, as lenders will want to ensure that you are done or almost done repaying the home loan by retirement.